antonidag/myblog/content/en/posts/condition-vs-switch/index.md

 ## Background
 Everyone loves when an system can handle/react fast and make it feel like seamless operation.
 This is true whether it is in a large scale enterprise or a in smaller organization.
 How fast systems can handle requests can be a complicated chain of services communicating with each other, therefor optimizations and performance improvements are an important task we developers need to deal with.

-In this post we will look at the Logic Apps Scope actions; Condition and Switch, to see if there is any performance difference.
-We will make a benchmark comparing two workflows implementations.
-One workflow will use the Scope action Condition and the other will implement the Switch action.
+In this post we will look at the Logic Apps Control actions; Condition and Switch, to see if there is any performance difference.
+We will make a benchmark by comparing two workflows implementations.
+One workflow implementing the Control action Condition and the other the Switch action.

 ## Condition and Switch actions
-In a programming language like C#, the term often used are if and switch statements, they are controlling mechanizes to determine how to act on a value or a group of values.
+In a programming language like C#, you will run into if and switch statements, they are controlling mechanizes to determine how to act on a value or a group of values.
 However, in Logic Apps the Condition action is similar to a if-else and the Switch action is like a Switch-case statement in C#.
-However, there a few limitations in the Logic Apps implementation of these actions.
+There is few limitations in the Logic Apps implementation of these actions.
 For instance the Condition action does not support a chain of if-else statements, instead you need to create multiple Condition actions to build up the chain of if-else statements and add termination code to avoid entering multiple conditions.

+To make it a bit more black/white we will look pusedo-code to under stand how the Condition action work:
 ```
 if (a == 10){
     doThis();
+    break;
 } else {

+}
+if (a == 20){
+    doSomething();
+    break;
+} else {

+}
+if (a == 20){
+    doSomethingElse();
+    break;
+} else {

+}
+if (a != 10 and a != 20 and a != 30 ){
     doThat();
+} else {

 }
 ```
+And pusedo-code for the Switch action:
 ```
 switch (a)
 {
     case 10:
       doThis();
+      break;
+    case 20:
+      doSomething();
+      break;
+    case 30:
+      doSomethingElse();
       break;
    default:
      doThat();
 }